Home

 Further Reading

-• James Lovelock (2000) "Homage to Gaia: The life of an independent scientists", Oxford University Press.
+• James Lovelock (2000) "Homage to Gaia: The life of an independent scientist", Oxford University Press.
 This is an autobiography.
 For a review see: Chrispin Tickell (2001) Memoirs of a reluctant cult figure, Nature, 409, 453-545 and a review by Stephen H. Schneider (2001) A Goddess of Earth or the Imagination of a Man? in Science, 9 March 2001. (including Daisyworld).

 • James Lovelock (2006) The Revenge of Gaia.
 Why the earth is fighting back - and how we can still save humanity. (info from publisher).
 Reviews: Nature, American Scientist.
 Reprint, 2006 ed.: 'The Revenge of Gaia, Earth's Climate Crisis and the Fate of Humanity', Basic Books (Perseus), New York, 2007, Paperback: 198 pp.